 Neurology Research Day.
 A Neurology Departmental Research Day is held annually each spring to highlight the research accomplishments of the departmental faculty, fellows, and residents.
 All PGY2 – PGY4 residents are expected to present either an oral platform or poster.
 Residents may choose to share an aspect of their longitudinal research project, a case report, or the equivalent.
 Prizes are awarded for the best clinical and basic science posters.

 Quality improvement.
-All residents engage in an overall culture of patient safety through the departmental peer review process, resident M&M conferences, and submission of hospital patient-safety reports.
-Residents perform an annual Quality Improvement project of particular interest to them.
+All residents engage in an overall culture of patient safety.
+Residents perform monthly group case reviews and present opportunities for improvement to each other, under the direction of our departmental Physician Director of Quality, Dr. Amita Singh.
+Residents also select and conduct an annual group quality improvement project.
 It is expected that each project undergo at least one “Plan-Do-Study-Act” (PDSA) cycle per year.
 Quality improvement projects may be presented to the departmental faculty in the spring, as well as during the UF Patient Safety and Quality Week held annually each March.
-In addition, residents are strongly encouraged to become involved in departmental, NICAP, and UF quality improvement committees.
+In addition, residents are strongly encouraged to become involved in departmental and UF quality improvement committees.